ausdebating/constitution/constitution.md

 ### (34) Voting

-1. On any question arising at a general meeting of the association a member has one vote only.
+1. Only Representative Members shall be entitled to vote on motions at any general meeting.
-2. In the case of an equality of votes on a question at a general meeting, the chairperson of the meeting is entitled to exercise a second or casting vote.
+    1. In the case of an equality of votes on a question at a general meeting, the chairperson of the meeting may cast a vote to break the tie.
-3. A member is not entitled to vote at any general meeting of the association unless all money due and payable by the member to the association has been paid.
-4. A member is not entitled to vote at any general meeting of the association if the member is under 18 years of age.

 ### (35) Proxy votes not permitted